AuthorOfTheSurf/KobraScript/README.md

         get_frame = strfn (): return this.frame; end
     }

-#### Blueprints (Classes)
+#### Blueprints
-Blueprints are a form of class implementation in KobraScript.
+Blueprints are special structures in KobraScript.
 It allows for a robust way to define object properties and methods, and expediate the process of creating a complex object.

 Blueprints consists of 4 parts: